algolia/algoliasearch-magento/README.md

 This module let you easily integrate the Algolia Search API to your Magento instance.
 The module is based on [algoliasearch-client-php](https://github.com/algolia/algoliasearch-client-php) and [algoliasearch-client-js](https://github.com/algolia/algoliasearch-client-js).

+See features and benefits of [Algolia Search Extension for Magento](https://www.algolia.com/with/magento).

 Installation
 --------------